TheBil99/SLICE/README.md

 # SLICE

-This repository coontains the library developed by Federico Billeci, Luca Fiorillo and Francesco Musella to implement SLICE and interSLICE analysis on Genome Architecture Mapping data.
-Luca Fiorillo and Francesco Musella developed the scrips for the SLICE analysis of intra-chromosomal contacts.
-Federico Billeci developed the scripts for the interSLICE analysis of inter-chromosomal contacts.
+This repository coontains the library to implement SLICE and interSLICE analysis on Genome Architecture Mapping data ( Beagrie RA et Al. , Nature 543, 519–524 (2017) ).
 The library is fully developed on Python version 3.9.7 .

 ## Table of Contents